armory/documentation/_spinnaker_install_admin_guides/install-on-gke.md

 * It only exposes NodePort services
 * It only exposes services that respond with an `HTTP 200` to a `GET` on `/` (or have a `readinessProbe` configured)

+If you already have an NGINX ingress controller installed on your cluster, you may skip this step.

 (Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable)

 From the `workstation machine` (where `kubectl` is installed):